-Christina graduated from WAAPA’s design course in 1995 and has since designed work for a vast array of companies.
-Her relationship with the Melbourne Theatre Company stretches back to 1997 and began with her working as the assistant to the Senior Resident Designer Tony Tripp and has gone on to design over 20 productions for that company in her own right.
+She graduated from WAAPA’s design course in 1995 and has since designed work for a vast array of companies including Victorian Opera, New Zealand Opera, Seattle Opera, State Opera of South Australia, Malthouse Theatre, Playbox, Black Swan State Theatre Company, Belvoir, Sydney Theatre Company, Bell Shakespeare, Australian Ballet and Queensland Theatre Company.
+Her ten years plus relationship with the Melbourne Theatre Company began with her working as the assistant to the Senior Resident Designer Tony Tripp and she has gone on to design over 20 productions for the company.

 Outside of theatre she has contributed to numerous installations including the Tim Burton exhibition at ACMI, 2006 Commonwealth Games Opening and Closing ceremonies as part of the design team and Circa Theatrette at the Australian National Museum.

-She is in demand as a guest lecturer at various performing arts institutions including Victorian College of the Arts, QUT and WAAPA.
-In 2014 she was a resident artist for Black Swan State Theatre Company, mentoring several emerging artists during this time.
-She is also currently a mentor for the current Women In Theatre program at the Melbourne Theatre Company.
+She is a regular lecturer in design for VCA and NIDA Open, and has also been a guest at WAAPA and QUT.
+In 2013-2014 she was a resident artist for Black Swan State Theatre Company and mentored several emerging artists in that time.
+She is currently a mentor for the Women In Theatre program at MTC.

-She has been nominated for many awards and won a Green Room Award 2004 for Best Theatre Design as body of work for Honour (MTC), Daylight Atheist (MTC) and Julia 3 (Playbox).
+She has been nominated for numerous awards, and received the Green Room Award in 2004 for Best Theatre Design as body of work for Honour (MTC), Daylight Atheist (MTC) and Julia 3 (Playbox)